sgichuki/sgichuki.github.io/index.md

 ---
 ### Education
 - PhD Chemistry University of Connecticut
-- IMIS-UK Higher  Diploma Strathmore University
+- IMIS-UK(Institute for the Management of Information Systems) Higher Diploma Strathmore University
 - BSc.
 Industrial Chemistry University of Nairobi